sudo-project/sudo/INSTALL.md

     --with-secure-path-value[=PATH]
         Sets the value of "secure_path" that is substituted into the default sudoers file.
+A value of "no" will cause the "secure_path" line in the default sudoers file to be commented out.
 This option is intended to be used by package maintainers who wish to set "secure_path" to a system-specific value in the default sudoers file.
-        It does not actually enable "secure-path".
+It does not actually enable "secure-path" in the sudoers plugin itself.

     --with-sendmail=PATH
         Override configure's guess as to the location of sendmail.